 Limit the number of ‘must haves’

 You may think it’s nice to include some ‘must-haves’ or ‘nice to haves’ on a job ad, but for a candidate it’s confusing.
 For some roles you may need to have a certain qualification; for example, you may be in need of an Accountant, and therefore a qualified Accountant is a ‘must-have’.
-But, a must have isn’t ‘3 years of digital marketing experience’ – why 3 years?
+But, a must have isn’t ‘3 years of accountancy experience’ – why 3 years?
 It can be considered ageist, so it’s best to stray away from mentioning the exact number of years.

-A long list of ‘must-haves’ will put a potential candidate off the job, keep it specific.
+A long list of ‘must-haves’ will put a potential candidate off the job, so keep it specific.
 You’d be better off listing your benefits than a variety of must-haves.
 We’ll know if a candidate is suitable for your role from the job specification and our conversations with you.